-We’re told that this is the “biggest shopping day of the year”—yet parking lots across the country tell a different story.
-Last year, I set out to explore #BlackFridayParking at commercial shopping centers across Tulsa to see for myself.
+We’re told that Black Friday is the “biggest shopping day of the year”— yet parking lots across the country tell a different story.
+I set out to explore #BlackFridayParking at commercial shopping centers across Tulsa, OK to see for myself.

 It looked a lot like this: